In a Nutshell:

 Let’s talk briefly about each of those.

-Particulate Matter — PM0.1 and PM2.5
+Particulate Matter: PM0.1 and PM2.5

-Particulate matter (PM2.5) is the largest component of wildfire smoke.
-The United States Environmental Protection Agency (US EPA) sets standards on acceptable levels of PM2.5 as well as five other air pollutants that all states must adhere to.
+The US EPA sets standards on acceptable levels of PM2.5 as well as five other air pollutants that all states must adhere to.
 However, they consider only the size—not the source—of the particle pollution when determining how bad it is for human health.

 Ultra-fine particle pollution, however, is not regulated in the US at all.